 Cumin may have the potential for use in addressing a variety of health conditions.
-For example, in addition to the health benefits listed above, research has shown that cumin may boost the immune system and help fight certain types of bacterial and fungal infections.
+For example, in addition to the health benefits listed above,

 More research is necessary, especially in humans.
 However, cumin seems to have promise in the medical world.
 Researchers are yet to work out the best form of supplement and ideal dosage.